WilliamsPaleoLab/Geography523/Wk5_RNeotoma/G920Lab5_NeotomaR_Exercise.md

 hem_compiled <- compile_downloads(hem_dec_dl)
 ```

-This next set of code gets a bit gnarly, but the goal is to find the unique taxon names from across all the downloaded sites, then 1) isolate only trees, shrubs & upland herbs, 2) convert to proportion, and 3) isolate the *Tsuga* samples.
+This next set of code gets a bit gnarly, but order of operations is 1) find the unique taxon names from across all the downloaded sites,  2) isolate only trees, shrubs & upland herbs, 3) convert to proportion, and 4) isolate the *Tsuga* percentages.

 ```r
 # Extract all taxon tables from the original download object